Los Angeles Amputation Injury Lawyer

 Many amputees lose much of their independence and are unable to perform the simplest of daily tasks without assistance.
 The loss of an arm, hand, leg or foot can make it impossible to dress, bathe or move without the benefit of a wheelchair or artificial limb.
 In some instances, an amputee may be unable to perform their previous job or work at all.
 Even those who suffer partial amputations to a limb face an uphill struggle in learning how to cope and function with permanent disability.

-For over two decades, The Salamati Law firm has advocated on behalf of amputees who lost a limb through no fault of their own.
+For over two decades, the Los Angeles serious injury attorneys of the Salamati Law firm has advocated on behalf of amputees who lost a limb through no fault of their own.
 Based in Los Angeles, our amputation attorneys understand the profound physical and emotional effects accident victims must deal with, and we fight for the financial compensation our clients are rightfully entitled.

 Amputation and limb loss statistics in CA